slonigiraf/whitepaper/ENG.md

 Reputation is the cornerstone of economic life and is essential for the fast growth.
 Recommendation letters is a well-known decentralized approach to manage reputation that has proven to be effective and stable for more than centuries.

 A referee issues recommendation about a worker that can be shown to an employer during interview.
 Unfortunately such traditional recommendation letter lacks responsibility of the referee.
 An evil referee can issue a fake recommendation that will damage the employer.
-This fact limits usage of recommendations during hiring and leads to an excess of time that workers and HR specialists spend on job interviews: the same skills are reexamined muliple times in different companies just because employers can't fully trust referees.
+This fact limits usage of recommendations during hiring and leads to an excess of time that workers and HR specialists spend on job interviews: the same skills are reexamined multiple times in different companies just because employers can't fully trust referees.

 I propose to split a person's reputation on two parts to solve this problem and make recommendations fake resistant.